- Use data to ensure contracts are being complied with as well as maximizing their financial performance

 Whatever contract management you choose, you’ll want to do your research to make sure that it meets the following criteria:

 - Ease of use: Since you will be relying on this system to deliver you insights about your contracts quickly, you’ll want your team to be able to use it without any difficulties.
 A problematic system with a poor interface or convoluted processes will discourage employees from learning how to use it.
-Low adoption rates mean a company is not getting a return on their investment.
+Low adoption rates mean a company is not getting a return on its investment.
 Ensure that your employees can maximize the program’s value with an easy-to-use system.

 - Collaborative: If a system doesn’t let you share contacts with colleagues or outside stakeholders, then you will not realize the full benefits of enterprise contract management software.
 As contracts often need to be changed and adjusted, you want everyone on the same page.